Chris Klimas' Baseball Camps

 Head Coach Chris Klimas

-Chris Klimas begins his third season as head coach of the Rogers State baseball team after being hired as the second head coach in program history in July 2014.
+Chris Klimas begins his fifth season as head coach of the Rogers State baseball team after being hired as the second head coach in program history in July 2014.

 The Hillcats made a nine-win improvement in Klimas’ second campaign finishing with a 28-22 record, including an impressive 21-8 mark at the Diamond Sports Complex in 2016.
 RSU went 13-14 in the Heartland Conference, its most wins since joining the league in 2013, finishing tied for sixth in the conference standings.
 The Hillcats had their most impressive win in the NCAA Division II era with a 4-2 victory over No. 7-ranked Lubbock Christian.

 Three Hillcats were named All-Heartland Conference, led by first-team selections Rusty Huber and Caleb Kohlmeyer, while Ismael Orozco was named to the second team.
-Huber and Kohlmeyer also garnered All-South Central Region selections by three different organizations; the American Baseball Coaches Association, the National Collegiate Baseball Writers of America, and the Division II Conference Commissioner's Association.
+Huber and Kohlmeyer also garnered All-South Central Region selections by three different organizations; the American Baseball Coaches Association, the National Collegiate Baseball Writers Association and the Division II Conference Commissioners Association.